by Gaia U Core Team Member and MSc Candidate, Jennifer English Morgan

 Interacting With and Accepting Feedback

 By observing patterns, we can use them in our design work, to engage with the natural flow of life energy, not against it.
 Observation enables us to understand complex systems to make a small informed intervention.
 Carefully observe and incorporate feedback by tweaking interactions.
 Together careful observation and thoughtful interaction inspire design.
-Rapid Prototyping is a simple process to incorporate feedback from our environment, actions, and people as exact instructions for what to change to get the intended results.
-Rapid prototyping with built in feedback loops are critical to effective learning.
-Small iterative and integrative processes allow for agility and responsiveness through constantly developing and refining a design based on feedback and evaluation.
+Rapid Prototyping is a simple process to integrate feedback from our environment, actions, and people as exact instructions for what to change to get the intended results.
+Rapid prototyping with built-in feedback loops is critical to active learning.
+Small iterative and integrative processes allow for agility and responsiveness through continually developing and refining a design based on feedback and evaluation.

 Connecting with Presence

 Staying present and having a realistic appraisal of the current moment creates authentic connectivity.
 The groundedness in and acceptance of what is, exactly and intrinsically, is the foundation for any change to happen.
 In that sense, the first position and ongoing practice of a designer are to be present, centered and connected before, during and after taking action.
 Routine reflection also keeps us linked to remaining in the present moment and keeping an eye on real emerging opportunities and constraints.
 By all means, appreciate the aliveness of presence whether in awe or celebration.
 Smile.

 Insight is the capacity to gain an intuitive understanding of something.
 Ideation is the ability to form ideas and thought.
 As emergent designers, we make the best use of both our intuitive and intellectual mental capacities depending on what is appropriate in the particular context.
 Actively engaging and connecting with life gives us access to our full creative potential beyond the limits of what we know.